 Verify that emails about this change are sent to all enterprise admin users and aNewUser1.

 Enterprise tenant admin successfully revoke an Enterprise tenant end user role from an OAGi user.
+(Not performed as same above)

 Requirement document reference: Section 5.3.2, 3.3